Considering university alternatives? The benefits of a travel gap year with OMBS graduate Ella Hanegraaf

 What are your future plans now?

-I plan to spend the summer cooking for families again as I really enjoy it.
-In September I will move to London to find permanent work in either the travel or food industry.
-I feel confident and excited about starting my career, but I will also work towards traveling again in 3-4 years time as I have a travel bug now!
+I plan to spend the summer cooking for families again, as I really enjoy it.
+In September, I will move to London to find permanent work in either the travel or food industry.
+I feel confident and excited about starting my career, but I will also work towards traveling again in 3-4 years, as I definitely have a travel bug now!

 If you’d like to find out more about the Professional Business Diploma curriculum, please contact our Director of Admissions.